 Alkalinity can be reduced in a number of ways.
 Dilution with distilled water or RO water is effective in reducing alkalinity.
 Acid addition is also a simple way to neutralize alkalinity.

-Alkalinity is desirable when acidic grists (significant roast and/or crystal malt content) are mashed.
+Alkalinity can be desirable when acidic grists (significant roast and/or crystal malt content) are mashed.
 Alkalinity helps buffer the pH and helps keep the mash pH in the proper range.
 Chalk (calcium carbonate), Pickling Lime (calcium hydroxide), or Baking Soda (sodium bicarbonate) can be used to increase alkalinity.
-Low alkalinity is always desirable in sparge water and alkalinity-increasing minerals should not be added to sparge water.
+Low alkalinity is always desirable in sparging water and alkalinity-increasing minerals should not be added to sparging water.

 A summary of alkalinity adjustment options are presented in the sections below.

 4.3.1 Chalk - Chalk increases alkalinity.
 Because Chalk does not dissolve easily in plain water, chalk should only be added to the mash.
-The acids in the mash are weak and cannot fully dissolve chalk.
+Most acids in the mash are weak and only a small portion of the chalk will be dissolved.
 To fully dissolve chalk in water, it must be dissolved with an acid.
 In nature, CO2 forms carbonic acid in water which dissolves the chalk.
 Bubbling air or CO2 through a chalk water solution can be used to dissolve the chalk, but that requires time and effort.

 Evidence has shown that even in the mash, chalk does not dissolve in significant quantity and the chalk’s theoretical amount of alkalinity is not produced in the mash.
 That evidence shows that the mash pH can only be increased by 0.1 to 0.2 units, no matter how high the chalk dosage is.
 Other brewing water references and software may assume either all or half of the theoretical alkalinity is added with chalk addition.
 A brewer should verify the assumption made by those resources for the amount of alkalinity added to the water from a chalk addition.
 A more comprehensive discussion on the time and pH dependent behavior of chalk is presented by AJ DeLange in the following link: http://wetnewf.org/pdfs/chalk.html